Griezmann among goals again as Atletico ease past Celta

 It was a seventh win in eight La Liga outings for Atletico, the exception being last weekend's 1-0 loss at Barcelona.

 As a result, the 2014 champions remain eight points behind league leaders Barca, but they are seven clear of Real Madrid in third.
-Celta are ninth.
+Celta are ninth, with 10 games remaining.

 Barcelona were 2-0 winners at Malaga on Saturday with Luis Suarez and Philippe Coutinho on target, as Lionel Messi missed the game to attend the birth of his third child.